 Only a few provisions came into effect immediately.
 Further provisions came into force in July, October 2016 and November 2016.

-The Cabinet Office provisional implementation plan for the 2016 Act, first published in May 2016 and available here, indicates that section 12 will come into force in April 2017.
+The Cabinet Office provisional implementation plan for the 2016 Act, first published in May 2016 and available here, indicated that section 12 would come into force in April 2017, but as at June 2017 that provision is still not in force.
 Section 9 (apart from the small provision which came into force in July 2016) will not be commenced until there has been further engagement with charities involved in the rehabilitation of offenders, and a more detailed assessment of the impact of the provisions on ex-offenders, in line with commitments made in Parliament.
 In late 2016 the Charity Commission indicated that section 9 would not be brought into force before September 2017.

 This table, which will be updated regularly, includes details of when the various provisions of the 2016 Act have or will come into force.